 Two Ways to Discontinue Fentanyl Use

-Quitting fentanyl or any drug cold turkey is overwhelming and often unsuccessful.
+Quitting fentanyl or any drug cold turkey is dangerous and often unsuccessful.
 Your doctor may put you on a tapering schedule to gradually eliminate the opioid from your system.
-Doctors often put Fentanyl users on another, less potent opioid, such as methadone.
-The idea is to keep some opioid in the system to lower the severity of fentanyl withdrawal symptoms.
+Doctors often put fentanyl users on another, less-potent opioid, such as methadone.
+The idea is to keep some opioids in the system to lower the severity of fentanyl withdrawal symptoms.

 Medical professionals reduce the dosage of the opioid by 20%-50% each day.
 Eventually, this will reduce to nothing.
 This is done until your body starts adjusting to an absence of the opioid and withdrawal symptoms are manageable.